singingwolfboy/netlify-home/_posts/2015-10-26-introducing-smarter-redirects.md

   - features
 ---

-We just made netlify’s redirect engine smarter.
+We just made Netlify’s redirect engine smarter.

 Now redirect rules that would lead to a chain of subsequent redirects will always be flattened into one efficient redirect rule.